 Elder Abuse Restraining Orders

-In some elder abuse cases, our elder abuse lawyers must act immediately to separate the victim from the abuser.
+In some elder abuse cases, our elder neglect attorneys must act immediately to separate the victim from the abuser.
 Maybe the abuser has unfettered access to the victim’s funds, the victim needs immediate medical care, or the abuser appears to be changing the victim’s estate plan to make themselves the beneficiary.
 In these circumstances, our elder abuse attorneys may try to obtain elder abuse restraining orders.

 An elder abuse restraining order is a court order prohibiting the abuser from doing one or more of the following to the elder:

 - Physically abuse, financially abuse, intimidate, molest, attack, assault (sexually or otherwise), hit, follow, stalk, threaten, harass, destroy personal property, keep under surveillance, or block movements.